-(d) Earnings Per Share:
+(d) EARNINGS PER SHARE:

-Information concerning the Company's common stock has been adjusted to give effect to the 5% stock dividend paid to Company stockholders on September 29, 2003.
+Information concerning the Company's common stock has been adjusted to give effect to the 5% stock dividends paid to Company stockholders on September 29, 2003 and September 29, 2004.
 In connection with the 5% dividend, the Company increased the number of outstanding stock options by 5% and reduced the exercise prices accordingly.
 All share amounts have been presented as if the stock dividends had occurred on January 1, 2003.